UK DIATF

 • As soon as the session is approved, the decision webhook will send an approved response

-• This response will include the session status, as well as all the data that was extracted from the UK DIATF checks
+• This response will include the identity verification result and session status, as well as the results of different checks

-• This info is visible in verification.additionalVerifiedData.UKTFCheckResult array
+• The latter are visible in verification.additionalVerifiedData.UKTFCheckResult array

 • In case the session is declined, the webhook contains relevant info about the reason